 b.
 Magistrates shall forward copies of citations issued for violations of section 453A.2, subsection 2, and of their dispositions to the clerk of the district court.
-The clerk of the district court shall maintain records of citations issued and the dispositions of citations, and shall forward a copy of the records to the Iowa department of public health.
+The clerk of the district court shall maintain records of citations issued and the dispositions of citations, and shall forward a copy of the records to the department of health and human services